microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 ### One final test

-Per usual, let's test that this all works by running the extension and clicking the on the Howdy button.
+You should test that this all works.
+To do this, run the extension and click the "Howdy!" button.

 ![Testing that the clicking the howdy button works](./assets/images/toolkit-button-click-test.png)